SiteMorph/protostore/README.md

 Limitations
 -----------
 * MySQL like syntax for now.
-* Limited query ability.
-* Only supports protobuf 2.4.1 style syntax.
 * Only supports iteration of values, no aggregation functions.
-* No roll back on build error.
+* No roll back on message build error.
 * Specific drivers weren't adapted to use a vector adaptor to allow different drivers to use internal features for locking as there is still no general distributed locking solution assumed.